PMArkive/NintendoClients_wiki/Eagle-Protocol.md

 If node is 0 is specified in the packet header, the server also processes the RPC packet itself.

 Eagle also provides two special node ids:
-* 128 or 1024: The packet is relayed to all clients except for the source node.
+* [M]: The packet is relayed to all clients except for the source node.
-* 129 or 1025: The packet is relayed to all clients including the source node.
+* [M] + 1: The packet is relayed to all clients including the source node.

 ## Library Versions
 The eagle library was rewritten almost completely between Tetris 99 and Super Mario Bros 35.